justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

 ## Walk Through the Example

 In this section, we will review the example we deployed.
-We will create two classes: a product type class, and a screen navigation entry class for a custom screen.
+We will create two classes: a product type class and a screen navigation entry class for a custom screen.
 Walk through the following:

 * [Annotate the Product Type Class for OSGi Registration](#annotate-the-product-type-class-for-osgi-registration)
 * [Review the `CPType` Interface](#review-the-cptype-interface)